 - 1. Methods of non-destructive field collection and documentation. - 2.
 Techniques of herbaria preparation. - 3.
-Morphological characterization of selected families of dicots and monocots and identification upto families. - 4.
+Morphological characterization of selected families of dicots and monocots and identification up to families. - 4.
 Preparation of artificial key based on appropriate character combination. - 5.
-Identification of genus and species from Monocots and Dicots - 6.
-Identification of given plant up to species with the help of modern flora keys.
+Identification of genus and species from Monocots and Dicots. - 6.
+Identification of given plant up to species with the help of modern flora keys. - 7.
+Every student should submit duly prepared atleast 40 herbarium sheets.